Docs-Geek/api-documentation-course/docs/dev-setup.md

 This guide will show you how to configure a development environment using GitHub Codespaces to create a sandbox for completing the course exercises and experimenting with the API.

 {% admonition type="info" name="Viewing videos in full-screen mode" %}
-Full Screen mode for videos is not supported within this article.
-To view a video in Full Screen mode, click the YouTube button located at the bottom right corner of the video.
+Full screen mode for videos is not supported within this article.
+To view a video in full screen mode, click "Watch on YouTube".
 {% /admonition %}

 ## Create a GitHub Account

 1. Go to [https://github.com/](https://github.com/) and create an account using a personal email address.
+You may skip this step if you already have a personal GitHub account.
 2. You will receive an email from GitHub to verify your email address.
 Open that email and click the link to verify.
 3. After verifying your email, sign in to your GitHub account using the details you provided during account creation.